HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 Now use the Edit button for DNS server assignment, set it to Manual, toggle the IPv4 button and in the Preferred DNS field enter the static IP address of the Windows Server VM, which was `10.10.10.1`.
 Save everything and exit settings.

-Open an elevated PowerShell and [enter this](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/add-computer) to join the Active Directory domain:
+Open an elevated PowerShell and <a href="https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/add-computer">enter this</a> to join the Active Directory domain:

 ```powershell
 Add-Computer -DomainName <Domain> -Restart